ray-project/ray/rllib/examples/grpc_cartpole/README.md

 tune.register_env("CartPoleGRPCEnv", lambda c: EnvCreatorOnGRPC(30000)(c))
 ```

-This env creator will run the `cartpole_grpc_server.py` script with the current PID as the parent PID and the port which is the function of worker_index.
+This env creator will run the `cartpole_grpc_server.py` script with the current PID as the parent PID and the port which is the function of `worker_index`.
 Then it will construct and return the client env, so that RLlib can start the sampling process.

 Here is an example of how to run PPO on this environment with 64 workers (`rllib/examples/run_cartpole_with_grpc.py`)